 Our paper proceeds in several steps.
 In the next section, we discuss how space and location premia are estimated using standard hedonic techniques and why this traditional approach is subject to bias.
 In Section 3, we develop our methodology for using hex-based semi-local regressions to estimate the relative location premia of neighborhood across a metropolitan area.
-We implement this SLR technique in Section 4, using it to estimate the relative location premia of neighborhoods in Maricopa County, Arizona, and show how these locational value estimates differ from those derived using traditional hedonic fixed effects.
+We implement this SLR technique in Section 4, using it to estimate the relative location premia of neighborhood across a metropolitan of neighborhoods in Maricopa County, Arizona, and show how these locational value estimates differ from those derived using traditional hedonic fixed effects.
+In this section we also demonstrate the results using Census tract geographies, rather than hexes.
 In Section 5 we segment our data into different epochs to demonstrate how these location premia change over time within Maricopa County.
 Section 6 concludes with a discussion of the implications for empirical work when location premia change over time.